ihmeuw/vivarium_research/docs/source/model_design/vivarium_model_components/interventions/index.rst

 Many of our Vivarium simulations are designed to measure the effects of a hypothetical intervention on a simulated population.
-Such interventions are described by an Intervention Model Document.
-Like a Cause Model Document, a Risk Exposure Document, or a Risk Effects Document, the goal of an Intervention Model Document is to organize the complexity of the model so that others can understand it: The simulation researcher is responsible for communicating in writing how the intervention model should function, with sufficient detail so that (1) the engineer can implement the model in Vivarium; and (2) other researchers can understand what was done, including the strengths and weaknesses of the approach and how to verify and validate the results.
+Such interventions are described by an intervention model document.
+Like a cause model document, a risk exposure model document, or a risk effects model document, the goal of an intervention model document is to organize the complexity of the model so that others can understand it:
+The simulation researcher is responsible for communicating in writing how the intervention model should function, with sufficient detail so that (1) the engineer can implement the model in Vivarium; and (2) other researchers can understand what was done, including the strengths and weaknesses of the approach and how to verify and validate the results.
-This page describes in more detail what should go into an Intervention Model Document.
+This page describes in more detail what should go into an intervention model document.

 .. contents::
   :local: